vikas-singh369/namaste-react-grind-notes/3-laying the foundation/assignment.md

 ## 3. Role of type attributes in script tag ?

-It tells browser which kind of script is inside ( javascript , module, json, etc)
+It tells browser which kind of script is inside ( javascript , module, json, etc).
+ MIME type (Multipurpose Internet Mail Extensions)

 Common `type` values
 - `text/javascript` - Default javascript( can be skipped)